You’ll often need good quality background music, jingles or sound effects when starting a podcast.

 They also do bundles which can be very handy if your podcast has an ongoing or seasonal theme.

-The tracks are free for a credit, or you can pay a small fee for a license.
+The tracks are free for credit, or you can pay a small fee for a license.

 Icons8

-Icons8 have just started a free music resource where they have a handful of 320kbps MP3 tracks available for the price of a link.
+Icons8 has just started a free music resource where they have a handful of 320kbps MP3 tracks available for the price of a link.

 If you want WAV files and no attribution requirements, you’ll have to pay $20/month.